Hospital-Wide Adult All-Payer Readmissions and Revisits in Massachusetts

 Hospital readmissions are a central issue in efforts to improve health care quality and reduce costs, due to readmissions being a costly and potentially preventable problem that impacts patient health and experience of care both nationally and in Massachusetts.
 CHIA currently releases three analytic products annually concerning readmissions:

-• CHIA’s latest report on Hospital-Wide Adult All-Payer Readmissions in Massachusetts: SFY 2011-2021 presents statewide readmissions by patient characteristics and reason for initial hospitalization, readmission rates for COVID-19 and non-COVID-19 discharges, and readmission rates for individual hospitals and groups of hospitals.
+• CHIA’s report on Hospital-Wide Adult All-Payer Readmissions in Massachusetts: SFY 2011-2021 presents statewide readmissions by patient characteristics and reason for initial hospitalization, readmission rates for COVID-19 and non-COVID-19 discharges, and readmission rates for individual hospitals and groups of hospitals.
 Additionally, this is the second report to incorporate social risk factors into the risk-standardization methodology for hospital readmission rates to provide a more equitable basis for comparing performance across Massachusetts hospitals.
-New!
 In October 2023, CHIA published its first report on pediatric readmissions which reports statewide rates for those aged 18 years and younger.

 • Behavioral Health and Readmissions in Massachusetts Acute Care Hospitals is a statewide, all-payer examination of the prevalence of behavioral health comorbidities and readmissions among hospitalized adults in Massachusetts acute care hospitals.
 Given the high hospital utilization and cost associated with comorbid behavioral health conditions, stakeholders share a growing awareness that patients with behavioral health comorbidities may have a higher than average risk of readmissions, thus any efforts to reduce readmissions should include identifying risk factors associated with these populations.